-- 2.227 DM Policy 29 supports the implementation of Core Strategy Strategic Objective 9 and Core Strategy Policy 14 (CSP14), which state that 'a managed and restrained approach to car parking provision will be adopted to contribute to the objectives of traffic reduction'.
-The policy also supports the NPPF (paragraph 39) and the parking standards identified in London Plan Policy 6.13. - 2.228 Where new development occurs close to areas where there are frequent public transport services, there is a desire to reduce the need for the car and encourage use of the public transport network available.
-This can help reduce air pollution and congestion and encourage physical exercise, through walking and cycling, which is beneficial to human health and wellbeing.
+2.216 DM Policy 29 supports the implementation of Core Strategy Strategic Objective 9 and Core Strategy Policy 14 (CSP14), which state that 'a managed and restrained approach to car parking provision will be adopted to contribute to the objectives of traffic reduction'.
+The policy also supports the NPPF (paragraph 39) and the parking standards identified in London Plan Policy 6.13 and Table 6.2 (replicated in Appendix 8).

-- 2.229 DM Policy 29 supports reducing the provision of on-site car parking where there are alternative methods of travel.
-The option contains criteria to ensure that those developments seeking to reduce on-site car parking do so without unfavourably impacting the site or its surrounds and contain supporting measures to mitigate against the reduced level of on-site car parking.
-The option also ensures that sites with reduced car parking retain provision for disabled drivers. - 2.230 This policy should be read alongside Core Strategy Policy 14 to ensure all requirements for car parking are considered.
-In particular, Core Strategy Policy 14 promotes the potential use of Controlled Parking Zones (CPZs), which may be required to prevent parking demand being displaced from the development onto the surrounding streets. - 2.231 As detailed in point 2.(f) of DM Policy 29, the Council will seek an equitable split of parking provision between private and affordable residential development.
+- 2.217 Car-limited development refers to new development that provides limited parking, below the standards set out within Policy 6.13 of the London Plan (See Appendix 8). - 2.218 Where new development occurs close to areas where there are frequent public transport services, there is a desire to reduce the need for the car and encourage use of the public transport network available.
+This can help reduce air pollution and congestion and encourage physical exercise, through walking and cycling, which is beneficial to human health and wellbeing. - 2.219 DM Policy 29 supports reducing the provision of on-site car parking where there are alternative methods of travel.
+The policy contains criteria to ensure that those developments seeking to reduce on-site car parking do so without unfavourably impacting the site or its surrounds and contain supporting measures to mitigate against the reduced level of on-site car parking.
+The policy also ensures that sites with reduced car parking retain provision for disabled drivers. - 2.220 This policy should be read alongside Core Strategy Policy 14 to ensure all requirements for car parking are considered.
+In particular, Core Strategy Policy 14 promotes the potential use of Controlled Parking Zones (CPZs), which may be required to prevent parking demand being displaced from the development onto the surrounding streets. - 2.221 As detailed in point 2.(f) of DM Policy 29, the Council will seek an equitable split of parking provision between private and affordable residential development.
 An equitable split may not be simply based on the number of units that are affordable / private, but may be influenced by other factors such as car ownership by housing type. - Wheelchair accessible parking will need to be provided even if car limited development is supported.
 Wheelchair parking should be provided as set out in the Council's Planning Obligations (S106) SPD and BS8300:2009, or other equivalent national standards.
 Developments are also required to provide adequate provision for mobility scooter storage and charging.
-Mobility scooters and charging points shall be located in an appropriate place within the development, such as a ground floor space next to the lifts. - 2.233 In line with the London Plan Policy 6.13, DM Policy 29 requires 1 in every 5 car parking spaces to include an installed electric car charging point.
-In order to facilitate the delivery of a consistent London-wide network, new charging points are required to meet Source London criteria. - 2.234 The policy is supported by four transport studies including a borough-wide study and specific area studies for the Lewisham and Catford town centres, and Deptford and New Cross.
+Mobility scooters and charging points shall be located in an appropriate place within the development, such as a ground floor space next to the lifts. - 2.223 In line with the London Plan Policy 6.13, DM Policy 29 requires 1 in every 5 car parking spaces to include an installed electric car charging point.
+In order to facilitate the delivery of a consistent London-wide network, new charging points are required to meet Source London criteria. - 2.224 The policy is supported by four transport studies including a borough-wide study and specific area studies for the Lewisham and Catford town centres, and Deptford and New Cross.

-2.32 Urban design and local character
+2.30 Urban design and local character

-2.235 This policy sets out the detailed principles to support good urban design in the borough.
+2.225 This policy sets out the detailed principles to support good urban design in the borough.
 High quality urban design is central to the Core Strategy vision for Lewisham in 2026.
 Development that is well designed, safe, provides or promotes a sense of place and good access to facilities is central to achieving sustainable development and in developing healthy communities.